New Puppy Information

 usually lethal.
 If seeking advice on changing your Heartworm treatment for any reason, it is

-must to ask the question “does this product contain Ivermectin”?
+a must to ask the question “does this product contain Ivermectin”?
 Be it at a Pet Shop or

 at the Vet, always ask.